MartinThoma/MartinThoma.github.io/_drafts/2016-01-29-everyday-thing-design.md

 * Make the valve (instrument?) be in the sink.
 So when you just cleaned your hands and they are still wet you don't make the rest of the bath wet.

+## Doors

+Doors should be desinged in a way that it is obvious in which way they are to open.
+They should not require a sign.
+For example, if you have to push it, it should only have a flat surface.

+## See also

+* Donald Norman: The Design of Everyday Things.